|The Roundtable on Crime Trends

 Meeting #3: April 29, 2014.

-The third meeting explored how, and to what extent, the criminal justice system may have influenced crime trends over the last two decades.
+The third meeting explored how, and to what extent, the criminal justice system may have influenced crime trends over the last few decades.
 The inquiry was two-fold: (1) Which institutions or practices make a difference (i.e., reduce crime and/or have criminogenic effects)?
 (2) What is the current or potential impact of those effects on changes over time in aggregate crime rates?
 The sessions covered issues such as policing, incarceration, recidivism and the role of probation and parole, and innovative policies and practices. ► Agenda and Presentations

 Meeting #2: December 3, 2013.